orcadefi/Orcadefi-SDK/README.md

 -------- | ----------- |
 Unauthorized | Invalid token or expired token |
 Not Found | Invalid route or malformed route |
+Method Not Allowed | Invalid http method or invalid request method |